microsoft/WhatTheHack/032-MLOpsFromScratch/Student/03-BuildPipeline.md

     9. Now you are at a point of creating an artifact for your Release pipeline.
 An artifact is the deployable component of your model or application.
 Build Artifact is one of the many artifact types.
 The following two tasks are required to create Build artifact in your Build pipeline.
         - Use Copy Files task to copy files from `$(Build.SourcesDirectory)` to `$(Build.ArtifactStagingDirectory)`
         - Use Publish Artifact task with `$(Build.ArtifactStagingDirectory)` as path to publish.
-        Note: Alternatively, you have more Artifact options such as Model Artifact that you could use if you want to go that route.
+        **NOTE:** Alternatively, you have more Artifact options such as Model Artifact that you could use if you want to go that route.

 5. Run the Build pipeline